Skip to content

 What Are Bipolar Disorders?

-Bipolar disorders are brain disorders that causes changes in a person's mood, energy, and ability to function.
-People with bipolar disorder experience intense emotional states that typically occur during distinct periods of days to weeks, called mood episodes.
-These mood episodes are categorized as manic/hypomanic (abnormally happy or irritable mood) or depressive (sad mood).
+Bipolar disorders are mental health conditions characterized by periodic, intense emotional states affecting a person's mood, energy, and ability to function.
+These periods, lasting from days to weeks, are called mood episodes.
+Mood episodes are categorized as manic/hypomanic episodes when the predominant mood is intensely happy or irritable, or depressive episodes, when there is an intensely sad mood or the ability to experience joy or pleasure disappears.
 People with bipolar disorder generally have periods of neutral mood as well.
 When treated, people with bipolar disorder can lead full and productive lives.

-People without bipolar disorder experience mood fluctuations as well.
-However, these mood changes typically last hours rather than days.
-Also, these changes are not usually accompanied by the extreme degree of behavior change or difficulty with daily routines and social interactions that people with bipolar disorder demonstrate during mood episodes.
+While people without bipolar disorder may also experience mood fluctuations, mood changes that are part of commonly lived experience typically last hours rather than days and are not accompanied by extreme changes in behavior or changes in functioning, such as difficulties with daily routines and social interactions.
 Bipolar disorder can disrupt a person’s relationships with loved ones and cause difficulty in working or going to school.

-Bipolar disorder is a category that includes three different diagnoses: bipolar I, bipolar II, and cyclothymic disorder.
+Bipolar disorder is a category that includes three main diagnoses: bipolar I, bipolar II, and cyclothymic disorder.

 Bipolar disorder commonly runs in families: 80 to 90 percent of individuals with bipolar disorder have a relative with bipolar disorder or depression.
 Environmental factors such as stress, sleep disruption, and drugs and alcohol may trigger mood episodes in vulnerable people.
-Though the specific causes of bipolar disorder within the brain are unclear, an imbalance of brain chemicals is believed to lead to dysregulated brain activity.
-The average age of onset is 25 years old.
+Though the specific causes of bipolar disorder are unclear, there are both biological factors, including a family history of mood disorders, psychotic disorders, and substance misuse, and environmental factors that increase the risk for bipolar disorder.
+The average age of onset is in the mid-20s.

 People with bipolar I disorder frequently have other mental disorders such as anxiety disorders, substance use disorders, and/or attention-deficit/hyperactivity disorder (ADHD).
 The risk of suicide is significantly higher among people with bipolar I disorder than among the general population.